Home

 Variations:

-Sausage or Bacon: Reduce amount of bread cubes by about 1 cup.
-Add 2 pounds pork sausage, cooked and well-drained.
-For bacon: Cook 1 pound of bacon in a large skillet until crisp.
+Bacon: Cook 1 pound of bacon in a large skillet until crisp.
 Drain well and crumble.
 Add to stuffing mixture.
-Reduce butter in recipe by 1-2 tablespoons and add about 4 tablespoons bacon fat to cook onions and celery
+Reduce butter in recipe by 1-tablespoons and add about 4 tablespoons bacon fat to cook onions and celery

 Southwestern: Reduce onion and celery by 1 cup each.
-Add 1 cup diced red pepper, 1 cup diced green pepper and 3-4 tablespoons (or to taste) chopped fresh jalapeno pepper to the onion and celery sauté.
-Add 1˝ pounds chopped chorizo, cooked and well-drained.
+Add 1 cup diced red pepper, 1 cup diced green pepper and 3-4 tablespoons (or to taste), chopped fresh jalapeño pepper to the onion and celery sauté.
+Add 1½ pounds chopped chorizo or ground pork, cooked and well-drained.
 Add 1/2 tablespoon or more ground cumin (optional).

 Pecan: Add about 2 cups roasted and coarsely chopped pecans